Philosophy of mind: Interactionist dualism

 Interactionist dualism, or simply interactionism, is the particular form of dualism first espoused by Descartes in the Meditations.
 In the 20th century, its major defenders have been Karl Popper and John Carew Eccles.
 It is the view that mental states, such as beliefs and desires, causally interact with physical states.

 Descartes's argument for this position can be summarized as follows: Seth has a clear and distinct idea of his mind as a thinking thing that has no spatial extension (i.e., it cannot be measured in terms of length, weight, height, and so on).
 He also has a clear and distinct idea of his body as something that is spatially extended, subject to quantification and not able to think.
 It follows that mind and body are not identical because they have radically different properties.

 Seth's mental states (desires, beliefs, etc.) have causal effects on his body and vice versa: A child touches a hot stove (physical event) which causes pain (mental event) and makes her yell (physical event), this in turn provokes a sense of fear and protectiveness in the caregiver (mental event), and so on.

 Descartes' argument depends on the premise that what Seth believes to be "clear and distinct" ideas in his mind are necessarily true.
 Many contemporary philosophers doubt this.
 For example, Joseph Agassi suggests that several scientific discoveries made since the early 20th century have undermined the idea of privileged access to one's own ideas.
 Freud claimed that a psychologically-trained observer can understand a person's unconscious motivations better than the person himself does.
 Duhem has shown that a philosopher of science can know a person's methods of discovery better than that person herself does, while Malinowski has shown that an anthropologist can know a person's customs and habits better than the person whose customs and habits they are.
-He also asserts that modern psychological experiments that cause people to see things that are not there provide grounds for rejecting Descartes' argument, because scientists can describe a person's perceptions better than the person herself can.
+He also asserts that modern psychological experiments that cause people to see things that are not there provide grounds for rejecting Descartes' argument, because scientists can describe a person's perceptions better than the person themself can.